Flipper Zero: Overview

 Flipper Zero is designed for interaction with various types of access control systems, radio protocols, RFID, near-field communication (NFC), and infrared signals.
 To operate the device, a computer or a smartphone is not required; it can be controlled via a 5-position D-pad and a separate back button.
 Flipper Zero has a monochrome orange backlight LCD screen with a resolution of 128 × 64 pixels.
 For connection with external modules, the device has general-purpose input/output (GPIO) pinholes on the top side.
 User data and firmware updates are stored on a microSD card.
 Some actions, such as firmware or user data update, require a connection to a computer or a smartphone with the developer's software installed.

 In July 2023, an app store was opened for the device.

 Technical specification

-The electronic schematics and firmware of the Flipper Zero project are open sourced under the GNU General Public License.
-At the same time, the device does not fit into the open-source hardware category because the printed circuit boards are not open-sourced, which does not allow enthusiasts to make their own copies of the device without knowledge of electrical engineering.
+The electronic schematics and firmware of the Flipper Zero project are open source under the GNU General Public License.
+However, the device is not considered fully open-source hardware because complete printed circuit board layout files are not publicly available, making it more difficult for third parties to reproduce the hardware.